Ascend/modelzoo/built-in/ACL_TensorFlow/Official/cv/CRNN_for_ACL/README.md

-# AlexNet Inference for Tensorflow
+# CRNN Inference for Tensorflow

-This repository provides a script and recipe to Inference the AlexNet model.
+This repository provides a script and recipe to Inference the CRNN model.
+Original train implement please follow this link: [CRNN_for_Tensorflow](https://gitee.com/ascend/modelzoo/tree/master/built-in/TensorFlow/Official/cv/detection/CRNN_for_TensorFlow)

 ## Quick Start Guide